guptasajal411/carpooled/README.md

 - Preview on REPL! - https://carpooled.guptasajal411.repl.co

 # 🤔 How to use this?
-- You can access all cool features of Bookshelfly here: https://carpooled.guptasajal411.repl.co/
+- You can access all cool features of Carpooled here: https://carpooled.guptasajal411.repl.co/
 - For running the app locally on your system, follow these steps:
   -  Clone the project repository: `git clone https://github.com/guptasajal411/carpooled.git`
   -  Move to the project directory: `cd carpooled`